MichalisLazarou/iLPC/README.md

-# RFS
+# iLPC

-Representations for Few-Shot Learning (RFS).
 This repo covers the implementation of the following paper:

-**"Rethinking few-shot image classification: a good embedding is all you need?"** [Paper](https://arxiv.org/abs/2003.11539),  [Project Page](https://people.csail.mit.edu/yuewang/projects/rfs/)
+**"Iterative label cleaning for transductive and semi-supervised few-shot learning (ICCV2021)"** [Pre-print](https://arxiv.org/abs/2012.07962),

 If you find this repo useful for your research, please consider citing the paper
 ```
-@article{tian2020rethink,
-  title={Rethinking few-shot image classification: a good embedding is all you need?},
-  author={Tian, Yonglong and Wang, Yue and Krishnan, Dilip and Tenenbaum, Joshua B and Isola, Phillip},
-  journal={arXiv preprint arXiv:2003.11539},
-  year={2020}
+@conference{iLPC,
+   title = {Iterative label cleaning for transductive and semi-supervised few-shot learning},
+   author = {M. Lazarou and Y. Avrithis and T. Stathaki},
+   booktitle = {Proceedings of International Conference on Computer Vision (ICCV)},
+   address = {Virtual},
+   year = {2021}
 }
 ```

-## Installation

-This repo was tested with Ubuntu 16.04.5 LTS, Python 3.5, PyTorch 0.4.0, and CUDA 9.0.
-However, it should be compatible with recent PyTorch versions >=0.4.0

 ## Download Data
 The data we used here is preprocessed by the repo of [MetaOptNet](https://github.com/kjunelee/MetaOptNet), but we have